antongolub/yarn-audit-fix/README.md

 </pre>

 ### Migration from v3 to v4
 `--npm-v7` flag is redundant.
 From v4.0.0 package's own version of **npm** is used by default.
-But you're still able to invoke system default with `--npm-path=system`.
+But you're still able to invoke system default with `--npm-path=system` or define any custom `--npm-path=/another/npm/bin`.

 ### CLI
 | Flag | Description | Default |